RECIPE FOR HOPE: Description of the Model

 2. My “Ah Ha!”
 Moment

 I had been reading Paul Brinkley’s, War Front To Store Front …., 2014, on and off for several days.
-At some point, my jaw dropped open; I laid down the book and just stared out the window!
+At one point, my jaw dropped open; I laid down the book and just stared out the window!
 “Oh Dear God!”
 I waited, as if stunned, for the words to form in my throat to express the earth shattering idea that had, for the first time ever, just flooded into my mind … “Oh my Goodness!
 This means we don’t have to have poverty anymore!!
 We can be doing this all over the world!
 Brinkley did it in Iraq—we can do it in other countries too!
 Developing countries no longer need to have poverty!”

 I thought, “Pick a poor country, send in a team as explained by Brinkley, and three million dollars for seed money.
 Let them do what they do!
 In 3 to 5 years, if proper conditions are met, the once poverty laden country will be a thriving economic unit!”
 A big light had gone off in my head that would not go away!
 I knew this would be a marked moment for the remainder of my life.
 A large part of the human family’s suffering could be relieved.
 And I had just glimpsed how it could be done.